-In August 2018, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2018-13 Fair Value Measurement (Topic 820).
-The ASU changes the disclosure requirements for fair value measurement guidance in U.S. GAAP.
-The Society adopted the new standard effective January 1, 2021, the first day of the Society's fiscal year, using the full retrospective method.
+In September 2020, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets (Topic 958).
+The ASU changes the presentation and disclosure requirements for contributed nonfinancial assets guidance in U.S. GAAP.
+The Society adopted the new standard effective January 1, 2022, the first day of the Society's fiscal year, using the full retrospective method.